 Conclusion

-AEServer is a powerful tool that enhances the communication between macOS apps and provides a secure environment for AppleEvents and AppleScripts.
-By understanding how to enable, disable, and manage AEServer, you can unlock its full potential and streamline your Mac’s inter-app connectivity.
-Be sure to follow best security practices, such as using a firewall and controlling app access, to ensure that your Mac remains secure while benefiting from AEServer’s capabilities.
+AEServer is a useful tool that improves communication between macOS apps and creates a secure environment for AppleEvents and AppleScripts.
+By learning how to enable, disable, and manage AEServer, you can make the most of its features and improve your Mac’s app connectivity.
+Always follow security best practices, like using a firewall and controlling app access, to keep your Mac secure while enjoying AEServer’s benefits.

 AEServer